FIRST-AID SUGGESTIONS FOR SKIN TISSUE ADHESION BY CYANOACRYLATE ADHESIVES

 If lips are accidentally stuck together, apply copious amounts of warm water and encourage maximum wetting and pressure from saliva from inside the mouth.
 Peel or roll (do not pull) lips apart.

 It is almost impossible to swallow CA (as a liquid).
-The adhesive solidifies upon contact with saliva (moisture) and could adhere to the inside of the mouth.
+The adhesive solidifies upon contact with saliva (moisture) and can adhere to the inside of the mouth.
 Saliva will lift the adhesive in 1-2 days, avoid swallowing the adhesive after detachment.

 It should never be necessary to surgically remove CA’s or to separate bonded skin using surgical techniques.